-OVC may, in certain cases, provide supplemental funding in future years to awards under this solicitation.
+In certain cases, OVC may provide supplemental funding in future years to awards under this solicitation.
 Important considerations in decisions regarding supplemental funding include, among other factors, the availability of funding, strategic priorities, assessment of the quality of the management of the award (for example, timeliness and quality of progress reports), and assessment of the progress of the work funded under the award.